notrobintaylor/fx_slipstream/README.md

 - **Send A/B routing** may not produce audible output depending on the host script's audio routing.
 This is a limitation of the fx mod framework's send bus architecture.
 Use insert mode for reliable operation.
 - **Insert dry/wet** behavior depends on the fx mod framework's replacer synth.
 At extreme settings, the crossfade may not behave as expected.
 - **Size at extreme values:** Very large size values (>2.5x) combined with high spread can push delay times to their maximum (1 second).
 The sound may clip or alias.
 If the reverb sounds wrong, reduce size or spread.
-- **Waveform enthusiast latency:** The ~33 ms update interval (30 Hz) means the follower cannot track sub-bass modulation or very fast transients.
+- **Envelope follower latency:** The ~33 ms update interval (30 Hz) means the follower cannot track sub-bass modulation or very fast transients.
 This is by design – faster updates would overload the OSC bus.

 ---